 4. Take a walk on the ‘Olle‘ side

 Jeju has set up some twenty walking paths called Olle Trails (duration anywhere from 3-6 hours).
 The routes are marked by arrows, sculpture or colored tags and promises to lead you through the *most* drop-dead, picturesque mountain scenery, neighborhood backyards and breathtaking beachfront shores.
 Walking the Olle Trails are free of charge and coastal bus routes make regular stops at trail points.
-I highly recommend (more info here) trying one or all of them if you get the chance!

 5. Hop a ferry to Udo Island